Illustrative sketch of proposals for Old River Lane

 Old River Lane

-East Hertfordshire District Council, in partnership with Cityheart, has a vision to transform Old River Lane into a place that will serve both existing residents and future generations of Bishop’s Stortford.
+East Hertfordshire District Council, in partnership with Cityheart is transforming Old River Lane into a place that will serve both existing residents and future generations of Bishop’s Stortford.

 Masterplan proposal

 Located only a short walk from the high-street and train station, the Old River Lane site currently offers very little benefit to the local area.
-Our vision is to create a place that better reflects the unique historic character of the town centre and further bolster its offer to the community by delivering:
+Through our proposals, we will create a place that better reflects the unique historic character of the town centre and further bolster its offer to the community by delivering:

 House icon